mld-0/dtscan/README.md

 ### splits (continues 'deltas')

+	negative delta behaviour (Unimplemented)
+		--negativedelta
+	Use seconds for outputs
+		--nodhms
 	Split by length in seconds
 		--splitlen

 ### splitsum (continues 'splits')

+	negative delta behaviour (Unimplemented)
+		--negativedelta
+	Use seconds for outputs
+		--nodhms
+	Split by length in seconds
+		--splitlen
 	Interval to sum by (ymwdHMS)
 		--interval